zedali16/zedali16.github.io/index.md

 ## Publications
 (<sup> *</sup> denotes student authors)

-- **Li, Z.** and Wei, W. (2024+) "A Cepstral Model for Efficient Spectral Analysis of Replicated Time Series." _Journal of Computational and Graphical Statistics, Submitted.
+- **Li, Z.** and Dong, Y. (2024+) "A Cepstral Model for Efficient Spectral Analysis of Replicated Time Series." _Journal of Computational and Graphical Statistics_, Submitted.

 - **Li, Z.** and Wei, W. (2024) "Measuring the Advantages of Contemporaneous Aggregation in Forecasting." _Journal of Forecasting_, 43, 1308–1320